 - Extensive research.

 We collect no information from you unless you communicate with us or for activities.
-Information is used for the campaign only.
-Information will never be sold on.
+Information is used for the campaign only and will remain with Plastic Free Swindon organisers.

 - If you write to us, we will use the information that you provide for communication and the emails will be stored as a record of those communications.